 - For weekly maintenance, always open parts like an air filter, carburetor and spark plug and clean them.

 - Regularly service saw.

-The tips given here are sure to be of great help when you experience the difficulty starting your Husqvarna chainsaw.
-However we do not claim that they replace a professional assessment on your saw.
+The tips given here are sure to be of great help when you experience difficulty starting your Husqvarna chainsaw.
+However, we do not claim that they replace a professional assessment on your saw.
 If you have followed one or more of these tips and still cannot start your saw, You should take it to see a specialized Husqvarna chainsaw repairer.